Why is it so hard to get from your Minimum Viable Product to Go-To-Market?

 (If you don’t know what a minimum viable product, or MVP, is, have a look here.
 It’s a word to know if you’re thinking about putting a product out there!)

 Can you even imagine the potential contribution and wealth of solutions and yes, money to be earned?

-When we work with our clients on getting them and their products prepped for their go-to-market, we often experience some invisible roadblocks that only a few seem to know about, let alone being able to handle them.
+When we work with our clients on getting them and their products prepped for their go-to-market, we often experience some invisible roadblocks that only a few seem to know about, let alone be able to handle.
 So in the hope of making your entrepreneur’s life easier, we’d like to share those insights and tweaks with you today.